yoto5/solidity_and_react_crowdfunding/README.md

 - deploy new project from the main app and verify the info.
 - project was succeed and owner can withdraw and only owner can withdraw.
 - project was fail, every user can demand refund for funders, can't fund project if it fails.
+- project failure with single user refund. user demand refund for himself and for another user.
 - get funding history, users can fund anonymously.
 - owner and only owner can change project's types and the change reflects in the main app mapping.
-- owner and only owner can change project's info: name/ description/ amounts to donate/ time limit
+- owner and only owner can change project's info: name/ description/ amounts to donate/ time limit.
-- get all projects from main app, get projects by type, get projects by user
+- get all projects from main app, get projects by type, get projects by user.

 <br>